Adv4nc3d/Carousels/README.md

 # carousels
-Carousel and container types as used by netflix, disney+ and many more.
+Carousel and container types as used by netflix, disney+ etc..

 - Strip Carousel,
 - Slide Carousel &